-We are in the second half of 2020, and it means the new iPhones are closer than ever before.
-This year we will have the iPhone 12 and a lot is expected this time around, both in terms of hardware and design.
-Like every year, this year too we will see the New A-series Bionic chip and it will be called the A14 Bionic chip.
-Jason Cross from Macworld is making speculations that with the A14 chip, the performance of the A14 chip will be equivalent to that of the 15-inch Macbook Pro.
-We have an expected list of things for this new processor and here in this article, we will take a look at it all.
-How powerful is this upcoming processor and how does it fare against last year’s A13 Bionic chip, we will take a look at it all.
+We are in the third quarter of 2020, and it means the new iPhones are closer than ever before.
+This year, we will have the iPhone 12 lineup, and a lot is expected this time around, both in terms of hardware and design.
+Like every year, this year too, we have seen the New A-series Bionic chip, which is called the A14 Bionic chip. iPad Air (4th generation) is the first device to ship with an A14 Bionic.
+We now have detailed information regarding GPU, CPU, AI, and Node for this new processor, and here in this article, we will look at it all.
+How powerful is this A14 processor, and how does it fare against last year’s A13 Bionic chip?
+We will take a look at it all.

 A14 Bionic vs A13 Bionic Comparison

-Apple’s upcoming A14 Bionic chip will be based on TSMC’s new 5nm FinFET EUV manufacturing process.
-The 7nm A13 Bionic chip with its 98.5 mm square size had 8.5 billion transistors, while the new 5nm A14 chip is capable of 11.8 billion transistors.
+Apple’s A14 Bionic chip is based on TSMC’s new 5nm manufacturing process.
+The 7nm A13 Bionic chip had 8.5 billion transistors, while the new 5nm A14 chip is capable of 11.8 billion transistors.
 So, 5nm process technology helps to achieve many more transistors in the same space.
 This gives us better performance in nearly every area.
 Apple claims the A14 provides more power efficiency for up to 10 hours of battery life.
-The 5nm node means a 15% improvement in performance and 30% improvement in power efficiency.
+The 5nm node means a 15% improvement in performance and a 30% improvement in power efficiency.

-Nowadays we use our phones for more than just a communication device.
-And the processors that Apple manufacturers for the iPhones also go to the iPad series.
-And many people use the iPad as a working material, something that enables to work on the go.
-This work includes video rendering, image processing, 3D rendering, illustrations, and much more.
-So the importance of having a peak performance in graphics is essential for the A-series processors from Apple.
-Apple knows it very well though and this time they are expected to improve the graphics performance of the A14 Bionic chip by 50% over the last year’s A13 Bionic chip.
+Nowadays, we use our phones for more than just a communication device.
+And the processors that Apple manufactures for the iPhones also go to the iPad series.
+Many people use the iPad as a working material, enabling them to work on the go.
+This work includes video rendering, image processing, 3D rendering, illustrations, and more.
+So, the importance of having a peak performance in graphics is essential for the A-series processors from Apple.
+Apple knows it very well, though, and this time, it has improved the graphics performance of the A14 Bionic chip by 8.3% over last year’s A13 Bionic chip.
 Actually, Apple claimed the A14’s GPU is 30% faster than the A12’s GPU.
 So, by calculating, we see an 8.3% increase in GPU performance over the A13 Bionic.

 AI performance improvement: